Food bank: United Kingdom

 Most UK food banks are hosted by churches in partnership with the wider community.
 They operate on the "frontline" model, giving out food directly to the hungry.
 Over 90% of the food given out is donated by the public, including schools, churches, businesses and individuals.
 The Trussell Trust had aimed to provide short-term support for people whose needs have not yet been addressed by official state welfare provision; those who had been "falling into the cracks in the system".
 The Trussell franchise has procedures which aim to prevent long-term dependency on their services and to ensure that those in need are referred to qualified outside agencies.
 The charity suggests that the credit crunch caused an upsurge in the number of people needing emergency food.

-Since 2010, demand for foodbanks continued to increase, and at a more rapid rate, partly as austerity began to take effect, and partly as those on low incomes began to draw down savings and run out of friends of whom they were willing to ask for help.
+Since 2010, demand for food banks continued to increase, and at a more rapid rate, partly as austerity began to take effect, and partly as those on low incomes began to draw down savings and run out of friends of whom they were willing to ask for help.
 Unlike soup kitchens, most, but not all UK food banks are unable to help people who come in off the street without a referral – instead, they operate with a referral system.
 Vouchers are handed out to those in need by various sorts of frontline care professionals, such as social workers, health visitors, Citizens Advice Bureaux, Jobcentres and housing officials.
 The voucher can typically be exchanged at the food bank for a package of food sufficient to last three days.
 The year to April 2013 saw close to 350,000 referrals to Trussell Trust foodbanks, more than double the amount from the previous year.

-Several food banks have been set up outside of the Trussell system, some faith-based, others secular, in part as they do not like having to turn away people without referrals, although Trussell Trust foodbanks do help clients in need without vouchers to get one as quickly as possible.
+Several food banks have been set up outside of the Trussell system, some faith-based, others secular in part as they do not like having to turn away people without referrals, although Trussell Trust food banks do help clients in need without vouchers to get one as quickly as possible.
 There is also FareShare, a London-based charity which operates some nineteen depots on the American-style warehouse model.
 Rather than giving out food directly to individuals, FareShare distributes food to over 700 smaller agencies, mainly smaller independent operations like soup kitchens and breakfast clubs.
 Great emphasis is placed on reducing food waste as well as relieving food poverty.
-Fareshare operates on a business basis, employing several managers to oversee operations alongside their army of volunteers.
+Fareshare operates on a business basis, employing several Managers to oversee operations alongside their army of volunteers.
 Employee costs constituted over 50% of their expenditure in both 2011 and 2012.